Blog

 In California, for example, state agencies have spent years researching and piloting cool pavement strategies as part of broader efforts to address urban heat islands and long-term infrastructure performance.
 While there is currently no statewide mandate requiring cool pavement coatings, California has invested heavily in lifecycle analysis tools, pilot programs, and guidance to help public agencies evaluate environmental tradeoffs across pavement materials.

-As heat resilience strategies move from pilot programs into standard practice, verified lifecycle data is playing a larger role in procurement, specifications, and sustainability reporting.
-LCAs like the one completed for CoolSeal help agencies, property owners, and project teams prepare for evolving requirements while making informed decisions today.
+As heat resilience strategies move from pilot programs into standard practice, verified lifecycle documentation is playing a larger role in procurement, specifications, and sustainability reporting.
+Tools like EPDs help agencies, property owners, and project teams prepare for evolving requirements while making informed decisions today.

 Join Our Next Webinar